Huck's Defeat: Preliminaries

-Around the first of June 1780, the British army established a fortified outpost at Rocky Mount on the upper Catawba River, near the North Carolina border, and placed a garrison there under Lieutenant Colonel George Turnbull, a career British officer who commanded a British Provincial regiment called the New York Volunteers.
-In early July, Turnbull ordered Christian Huck, a Philadelphia lawyer and a captain in Tarleton's British Legion, to find the rebel leaders and persuade other area residents to swear allegiance to the king.
-A native of Germany, Huck was one of many Pennsylvania Loyalists whose property was confiscated after the British evacuated Philadelphia.
-He was then banished from the state and joined the British army at New York.
-Huck held a great deal of bitterness toward Whigs in general, and the Scotch-Irish Presbyterians in particular.
-During an earlier incursion into what was then called the Upper District between the Broad and Catawba Rivers (modern Chester County, South Carolina), his troops had murdered an unarmed boy, reportedly while he was reading a Bible, and burnt the home and library of Rev. John Simpson, a Whig leader and influential Presbyterian minister.
-A week later, Huck and his men invaded the New Acquisition District (roughly modern York County, South Carolina), and destroyed the ironworks of William Hill, another influential Whig.
-Residents who had only wanted to be left alone had then joined the Patriots.
+On June 1, 1780, British forces established a fortified outpost at Rocky Mount on the upper Catawba River, near the North Carolina border.
+It was garrisoned by the New York Volunteers, a Provincial regiment under the command of Lieutenant-Colonel George Turnbull, a career British officer.
+In early July, Turnbull ordered Christian Huck, a former Philadelphia lawyer and captain of an independent company attached to the British Legion, to find the rebel leaders and persuade other area residents to swear allegiance to the king.
+A native of Germany, Huck was one of many Pennsylvania Loyalists whose property was confiscated by the Patriots after the British evacuated Philadelphia.
+He was charged with high treason and banished from the state.
+He then joined the British army at New York.
+Huck held a great deal of bitterness toward Patriots in general, and the Scotch-Irish Presbyterians in particular.
+During an earlier incursion into what was then called the Upper District between the Broad and Catawba Rivers (modern Chester County, South Carolina), his troops had burnt the home and library of Rev. John Simpson, a Patriot leader and influential Presbyterian minister.
+A week later, Huck and his men invaded the New Acquisition District (roughly modern York County, South Carolina), and destroyed the ironworks of William Hill, another influential Patriot.

-After destroying Hill's Ironworks and putting the rebel garrison there to flight, Huck convened a compulsory meeting of the remaining male residents of the New Acquisition District (mostly men too old to fight), and proclaimed that "God almighty had become a rebel, but if there were twenty gods on that side, they would all be conquered."
-Huck then stated that "even if the rebels were as thick as trees, and Jesus Christ would come down and lead them, he would still defeat them," following which he and his troopers confiscated all the men's horses.
-Actions like these quickly earned Huck the nickname "the swearing captain" and further angered the Presbyterian inhabitants of the backcountry.
+After destroying Hill's Ironworks on June 3 and putting the rebel garrison there to flight, Huck convened a compulsory meeting of the remaining male residents of the New Acquisition District (mostly men too old to fight).
+In his "Reminiscences" Major Joseph McJunkin, a Whig militia officer then serving with the Fair Forest Regiment, quoted Huck as saying on June 3 that “even if the rebels were as thick as the trees, and Jesus Christ would come down and lead them, he could defeat them".
+On June 22 at Fishing Creek, according to the memoirs of William Hill, who was also not present, Huck proclaimed "that God almighty had become a Rebel, but if there were 20 Gods on that side, they would all be conquered”.

+Although neither McJunkin nor Hill was present, they undoubtedly learned of Huck's profanity as word spread.
+The angry Presbyterian inhabitants of the backcountry called Huck "the swearing captain".
 After witnessing Huck's tirade, one resident, Daniel Collins, told his wife, "I have come home determined to take my gun and when I lay it down, I lay down my life with it."